 Carlisle Bay - Barbados

-Your very own laid back, rustic beach shack where the only exercise required is lifting your bottle of Banks (locally brewed lager) to your lips and nodding to the sounds of the live band present on the day.
+Your very own laid back, rustic beach shack where the only exercise required is lifting your bottle of Banks (locally brewed lager) to your lips and swaying to the sounds of the live band present on the day.